 Welcome to ‘Desert Island Books’ !

-When the opportunity presents itself, we’re going to abandon a member of staff on a desert island.
+When the opportunity presents itself, we’re going to abandon a member of staff or parent on a desert island.
 That’s the good news !

 The bad news is that we’re only letting them take eight books with them.